 Requires placing RM2,000 for 3 months |

-To maximize your returns, ensure you meet the eligibility criteria, such as maintaining a certain balance or spending a specific amount on your credit card.
+Maximise your returns by ensuring that you fit the requirements, like maintain a certain balance or spend a specific amount on your credit card.

 Money Market and Cash Management Funds

-Money market and cash management funds are unit trust funds that invest in short-term debt instruments like treasury bills, certificates of deposit, and other low-risk assets.
+Simply put, money market and cash management funds are unit trust funds that invest in treasury bills, certificates of deposit.
+Just take a pick from low risk assets names.

 |